Heritage Trust Network Protocol for all Members

 The Network expects members to engage with other members, and with regional and national Network forums, in a positive and constructive spirit.

-The sector comprises Trusts with a mix of national, regional, local area, and building-specific remits; the potential for overlap is inevitable.
-The Heritage Trust Network’s list of member Trusts should be used to identify those operating in the locality of a proposed new project; members are expected to use this information to avoid encroaching on the territory or business objectives of other members without prior agreement.
+The sector comprises members with a mix of national, regional, local area, and building-specific remits; the potential for overlap is inevitable.
+The Heritage Trust Network’s list of members should be used to identify those operating in the locality of a proposed new project; members are expected to use this information to avoid encroaching on the territory or business objectives of other members without prior agreement.

 3. Ambassadors for our movement